Doping dependence of chiral superconductivity in near $45^\circ$ twisted bilayer cuprates: Introduction

 The realization of a two-dimensional monolayer of Bi${}_2$Sr${}_2$CaCu${}_2$O${}_{8+\delta}$ (Bi2212)~\cite{yu_high-temperature_2019,zhao_sign-reversing_2019} has motivated research on twistronics in cuprates~\cite{can_high-temperature_2021,volkov_magic_2023,lu_doping_2022,margalit_chiral_2022,mercado_high-temperature_2022}.
-It has been predicted that a fully gapped $d_{x^2-y^2}+id_{xy}$ superconducting phase emerges in systems with large twist angle close to $45^\circ$~\cite{can_high-temperature_2021}.
-Spontaneous time-reversal symmetry (TRS) breaking is also predicted in this system and the superconducting phase is predicted to be topologically nontrivial.
+It has been predicted that a fully gapped, time-reversal symmetry (TRS) breaking $d_{x^2-y^2}+id_{xy}$ superconducting phase emerges in systems with twist angles close to $45^\circ$~\cite{can_high-temperature_2021}.
+This superconducting phase is predicted to be topologically nontrivial.
 Chiral topological superconductivity is also predicted in twisted multilayer nodal superconductors~\cite{tummuru_twisted_2022}.

 The bilayer cuprate systems are natural Josephson junctions.
 Realizing those junctions in the laboratory is challenging due to disorder that may be introduced while preparing the sample~\cite{martini_twisted_2023,lee_encapsulating_2023}.
-An early study of a c-axis cuprate Josephson junction did not show the $d$-wave behavior expected from cuprates~\cite{zhu_presence_2021}.
+An early study of a c-axis twisted cuprate Josephson junction did not show the expected $d$-wave behavior~\cite{zhu_presence_2021}.
 New processes have been proposed to create those junctions and offer evidence that the Josephson current is reduced close to $45^\circ$ due to a mismatch between the $d$-wave states of the two layers~\cite{lee_twisted_2021,martini_twisted_2023,lee_encapsulating_2023}.
-The critical current might remain finite at $45^\circ$, pointing to a state with TRS breaking~\cite{zhao_emergent_2021}.
+The critical current might remain finite at $45^\circ$, pointing to a state with TRS breaking~\cite{zhao_time-reversal_2023}.
 Such behavior has been predicted using simple models describing twisted bilayer cuprates~\cite{volkov_josephson_2021,tummuru_josephson_2022}.